Updated on September 30, 2021

 MSF's COVID-19 activities

 Everywhere we work, we see how this pandemic hurts already vulnerable and marginalized communities.
-This is obvious in many of the countries with the highest death tolls—including in the United States, India, Brazil, and Mexico.
+This is obvious in many of the countries with the highest death tolls—including in Brazil, India, and Mexico.
 We are also responding to the evolving needs in countries with weak and fragile health systems, such as Iraq, Yemen, and Afghanistan.

 Learn more about our COVID-19 projects around the world: